 \subsection{Characterisation in terms of squares and zigzags}

 The goal of this section is to relate the page-$r$-$\del\delbar$-property to structural results about double complexes.
-Specifically, we work here with arbitrary double complexes, i.e. bigraded vector spaces $A=\bigoplus_{p,q\in\Z} A^{p,q}$ with endomorphisms $\del_1,\del_2$ of bidegrees $(1,0)$, resp. $(0,1)$, satisfying $d^2=0$ for $d=\del_1+\del_2$.
 This degree of generality has the advantage of emphasising which aspects of the theory are purely algebraic.
 Even if one is only interested in the complex $A_X:=(C^\infty_{p,\,q}(X),\del,\delbar)$ of $\C$-valued forms on a complex manifold $X$, in the more general setting one can consider certain finite-dimensional subcomplexes on an equal footing.